lxwulf/LXWULF/README.md

 My main focus at the moment is:

 - Linux in General
-- Automations
+- Automation with Ansible
-- Virtualizations
+- Virtualization QEMU/KVM
+- Testing different Open Source Software

 Besides that I'm experimenting with various other things like Android rooting, raspberry pi projects, hacking - yes also security related but also in terms of using things they weren't made for - and also programming.
 At the moment I am learning Python.

 Feel free to show me new software, hardware stuff or let us together work on a new project!